Enhancement Tools¶

 The filter preview can be adjusted to compare the results before and after the effect.
 Preview Type settings are available in the parameters pane.

-It’s suggested to explore all the available effects in G’MIC-Qt, as you can find interesting artistic solutions for your photo.
+We suggest you explore all the available effects in G’MIC-Qt, as you can find interesting artistic solutions for your photo.
 See this online review of all G’MIC-Qt filters for details.